 School Resource Officer (SRO)

-The School Resource Unit emphasizes early intervention in the lives of youth who are at risk.
-The team includes 2 lieutenants, Sergeant and 10 school resource officers.
+The Iredell County Sheriff’s Office School Resource Unit emphasizes early intervention in the lives of youth who are at risk.
+The team includes a Lieutenant, a Sergeant and 8 school resource officers.
 The goal is to redirect negative behavior before it lands a student in the court system.

 Unit members are active in Iredell County teen programs, which divert minor offenders from the juvenile justice system.
 Programs are designed to empower youth to take charge situations that could adversely affect them.
 School resource officers and juvenile crime detectives work together and are regularly in contact with the same youths.

-Programs initiated by school resource officers include: D.A.R.E. in 6th Grade, G.R.E.A.T. in 7th Grade, Conflict Resolution & Peer Mediation, Students Against Violence Everywhere (S.A.V.E.), and community service projects.
+Programs initiated by school resource officers include: G.R.E.A.T. in 7th Grade, Conflict Resolution & Peer Mediation, Students Against Violence Everywhere (S.A.V.E.), and community service projects.
 The officers give classroom presentations on law and crime prevention topics.
 They are also available for conferences with students, parents and faculty.